corpusculejs/corpuscule/packages/element/README.md

 #### `[internalChangedCallback](propertyName: PropertyKey, oldValue: unknown, newValue: unknown): void`
 **Hook Type**: Corpuscule

 This callback is called each time [internal property](#internal) is changed.
-It receives name of the changed internal property, its old and new value.
+It receives the name of the changed internal property, its old and new value.
 In contrast with other property callbacks, `[internalChangedCallback]` does not perform equality check.